dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ Expect the worst, it's the least you \
+/ Your own qualities will help prevent \
-\ can do.                              /
+\ your advancement in the world.       /
  --------------------------------------
         \   ^__^
          \  (oo)\_______